Hancock Partners Awarded A New York State Council On The Arts Support For Artists Grant For 2024

-HANCOCK, NEW YORK, UNITED STATES, December 12, 2023 /EINPresswire / -- Hancock Partners is delighted to announce that it has been awarded a prestigious New York State Council on the Arts (NYSCA) Support for Artists Grant for the year 2024.
-This grant has been awarded to support the creative endeavors of local artist Laura McManus , owner of The Camptons Gallery, and will be used to fund her ambitious project titled "Four Seasons Along the Delaware."
+Hancock Partners is delighted to announce that it has been awarded a prestigious New York State Council on the Arts (NYSCA) Support for Artists Grant for the year 2024.
+This grant has been awarded to support the creative endeavors of local artist Laura McManus, owner of The Camptons Gallery, and will be used to fund her ambitious project titled "Four Seasons Along the Delaware."

 The New York State Council on the Arts (NYSCA) has recognized the artistic excellence and potential impact of Laura McManus's work, and Hancock Partners sponsored this grant, enabling McManus to bring her artistic vision to life.
 "Four Seasons Along the Delaware" is an in-depth exploration of the Delaware River, which takes its form in Hancock, New York, and the way this scenic vista comes to life across all four seasons in the Great Western Catskills.
 This project marks a significant milestone in Laura McManus's artistic journey.
 As a resident and artist in the Village of Hancock, McManus's paintings have drawn both the local community and tourists to witness her work, aligning seamlessly with Hancock Partners's mission for community development and the support of arts and culture.

 NYSCA Chair Katherine Nicholls added,“Thanks to the unwavering support of Governor Hochul and our Legislature, NYSCA is so proud to support the work of organizations and artists from all across New York.
-Spanning the entire breadth of the arts and culture sector – from world-renowned performers to after-school programs, from long established museums to community arts collectives – these organizations and artists together are a powerful driver of health, tourism, economy and education for our residents and visitors.
-On behalf of Council and staff, congratulations to Laura Mcmanus and thank you for your perseverance, your creativity and your tireless service to New York State.”
+Spanning the entire breadth of the arts and culture sector – from world-renowned performers to after-school programs, from long-established museums to community arts collectives – these organizations and artists together are a powerful driver of health, tourism, economy, and education for our residents and visitors.
+On behalf of the Council and staff, congratulations to Laura Mcmanus, and thank you for your perseverance, your creativity, and your tireless service to New York State.”

 About the New York State Council on the Arts